On Hamiltonian potentials with quartic polynomial normal variational equations: Main Result: Families of Hamiltonian systems with quartic NVEs

-\section{Main Result: Families of Hamiltonians with cuartic NVEs}
+\section{Main Result: Families of Hamiltonian systems with quartic NVEs}

-\begin{theorem} Let $H = T + V$ be a classical hamiltonian with invariant plane $\Gamma$ such that the generic NVE along integral curves in $\Gamma$ is a Hill-Schr\"odinger equation with cuartic polynomial coefficient.
-Then, the potential $V$ is written in the form:
+\begin{theorem} Let $H = T + V$ be a classical Hamiltonian with invariant plane $\Gamma$ such that the generic NVE along integral curves in $\Gamma$ is a Hill-Schr\"odinger equation with quartic polynomial coefficient.
+Then, the potential $V$ up to constants corresponds to the potential of the generalized Hen\'on-Heiles system \eqref{genhh} with $n=4$ and $\lambda=0$. \end{theorem}